-Investment securities are recorded at fair value, based on quoted market prices, and a portion of the unrealized gains or losses is reported in the Statements of Revenues, Expenses, and Changes in Fund Net Position as part of $\underline{Net}$ investment earnings as more fully explained in $Note\ C - \underline{Cash\ and\ Investments}$ .
+Investment securities are recorded at fair value and a portion of the unrealized gains or losses is reported in the Statements of Revenues, Expenses, and Changes in Fund Net Position as part of $\underbrace{Net\ investment\ earnings}$ as more fully explained in $Note\ C - \underbrace{Cash\ and\ Investments}$.

-Restricted mortgage loans, net of allowance for losses includes loans originated under the General Account, the Bond Programs, Land Development Program, and Federal Programs as well as loans held in the Bond Insurance Account.
+Restricted mortgage loans, net of allowance for losses includes loans originated under the General Account, the Bond Programs, Land Development Program, Other Loan Programs and Federal Programs as well as loans held in the Bond Insurance Account.
+These mortgages are restricted by the bond resolutions, the Act, State statute or other restricted purposes.